dotnet/docs/docs/core/diagnostics/dotnet-counters.md

   The name of the output file.

-- **`-- <command>` (for target applications running .NET 5 or later only)**
+- **`-- <command>`**

-  After the collection configuration parameters, the user can append `--` followed by a command to start a .NET application with at least a 5.0 runtime. `dotnet-counters` will launch a process with the provided command and collect the requested metrics.
+  After the collection configuration parameters, the user can append `--` followed by a command to start a .NET application. `dotnet-counters` will launch a process with the provided command and collect the requested metrics.
 This is often useful to collect metrics for the application's startup path and can be used to diagnose or monitor issues that happen early before or shortly after the main entrypoint.

   > [!NOTE]
-  > Using this option monitors the first .NET 5 process that communicates back to the tool, which means if your command launches multiple .NET applications, it will only collect the first app.
+  > Using this option monitors the first .NET process that communicates back to the tool, which means if your command launches multiple .NET applications, it will only collect the first app.
 Therefore, it is recommended you use this option on self-contained applications, or using the `dotnet exec <app.dll>` option.

   > [!NOTE]
-  > Launching a .NET executable via dotnet-counters will make its input/output to be redirected and you won't be able to interact with its stdin/stdout.
+  > Launching a .NET executable via dotnet-counters will redirect its input/output and you won't be able to interact with its stdin/stdout.
 Exiting the tool via CTRL+C or SIGTERM will safely end both the tool and the child process.
-If the child process exits before the tool, the tool will exit as well and the trace should be safely viewable.
+If the child process exits before the tool, the tool will exit as well.
 If you need to use stdin/stdout, you can use the `--diagnostic-port` option.
 See [Using diagnostic port](#using-diagnostic-port) for more information.

 > [!NOTE]
 > On Linux and macOS, this command expects the target application and `dotnet-counters` to share the same `TMPDIR` environment variable.
 Otherwise, the command will time out.